How to Set Up a UAE Freelance Visa Without an Agency (2026 Guide)

 What is the AED 50 per day overstay fine and when does it start?

-If your UAE residence visa expires and is not renewed, the overstay fine is AED 50 per day starting from the day after expiry — no grace period as of the 2026 rules.
+If your UAE residence visa expires and is not renewed, the overstay fine is AED 50 per day once the visa has expired under the 2026 no-grace framework.
 This applies to freelancers who delay their renewal.
-The Salama AI system calculates this automatically.
 Start your renewal process 60 to 90 days before expiry to avoid this.

 Get Your Free UAE Freelance/Remote Work Visa Guide — Quick-Start Checklist